 Simply stop by our Chapter 1 office at 834 Emory Circle, Tuesday through Friday, between 8:00 A.M. and 3:00 P.M and fill out a brief application.
 Applications are also available in the Chapter 1 Lounge and can be completed and presented to the on-duty server.
 For more information, call the Chapter 1 office at 596-0927.

-Regular Membership: Must be an enlisted retiree receiving pay for length of service or permanent medical disability from an active or reserve component of the armed forces.
+Regular Membership: Must be an enlisted veteran who has received an honorable discharge for length of service or permanent medical disability from an active or reserve component of the armed forces.
 “Gray Area” reserve and NG members must have completed all requirements and must have been transferred to the retired list.